Svanberg, second positive for covid-19 in Sweden!

 .

-The Italian Bologna midfielder Mattias Svanberg has also tested positive for coronavirus, reported on Tuesday the Swedish Football Federation, which hours before had announced the contagion of the Juventus attacker Dejan Kulusevski.
+The Italian Bologna midfielder Mattias Svanberg has also tested positive for coronavirus, the Swedish Football Federation reported on Tuesday, which hours before had announced the contagion of the Juventus attacker Dejan Kulusevski.

 “When the results of all the tests came in we discovered that Mattias Svanberg has tested positive.
 Mattias will no longer train with the team and will isolate himself at the hotel.
 The test will be analyzed again and complementary tests will be carried out “, it is stated in a statement.